 Shelters must have a sanitation plan for all locations in which animals are present, including enclosures, common-use areas, foster homes, and outdoor spaces.
-Sanitation protocols are used to describe which areas to sanitize, which products to use, and how to use them.4
+Sanitation protocols are used to describe which areas to sanitize, which products to use, and how to use them.

 Sanitation protocols should be based on pathogens, routes, and risk of transmission.
-Sanitation protocols must include steps for removal of organic matter, cleaning, and disinfection.4 Ideally, sanitation protocols will be developed in consultation with a veterinarian experienced in shelter medicine.4 Those making decisions about sanitation protocols need to be familiar with the active ingredients of common disinfectants, target pathogens, and potential routes of transmission.
-An increasing number of resources provide guidelines tailored to the shelter environment.^{6,10,11}
+Sanitation protocols must include steps for removal of organic matter, cleaning, and disinfection.
+Ideally, sanitation protocols will be developed in consultation with a veterinarian experienced in shelter medicine.4 Those making decisions about sanitation protocols need to be familiar with the active ingredients of common disinfectants, target pathogens, and potential routes of transmission.
+An increasing number of resources provide guidelines tailored to the shelter environment.6,10,11

 Sanitation products must be diluted and used according to label instructions or published recommendations.
-Solutions that are too weak may be ineffective, and those that are too strong may be harmful to animals and people.^{4,9} Some disinfectants such as quaternary ammonium products and bleach can be harmful when animals contact or ingest them, even at recommended dilutions, so removing the residue is an essential step.^{3,4}
+Solutions that are too weak may be ineffective, and those that are too strong may be harmful to animals and people.4,9 Some disinfectants such as quaternary ammonium products and bleach can be harmful when animals contact or ingest them, even at recommended dilutions, so removing the residue is an essential step.3,4

 Disinfectants used in animal areas must be effective against non-enveloped viruses, such as parvovirus, panleukopenia, and calicivirus.
-Several studies have found that quaternary ammonium-based products, which are commonly used in shelters and veterinary clinics, do not eliminate non-enveloped viruses in spite of label claims.
-12-15 Other products, such as accelerated hydrogen peroxide, potassium peroxymonosulfate, and bleach products, are effective against non-enveloped pathogens and dermatophytes at the appropriate concentration and contact time.
-2,12-15 disinfectant, or by using a disinfectant with no detergent properties (i.e. bleach) without cleaning first. ^{2,4} Alternative methods of disinfection such as ultraviolet light, steam, freezing, and air filtration systems must not be relied on as the sole means of sanitation in shelters. ^{9,16-24}
+Several studies have found that quaternary ammonium-based products, which are commonly used in shelters and veterinary clinics, do not eliminate non-enveloped viruses in spite of label claims.12-15 Other products, such as accelerated hydrogen peroxide, potassium peroxymonosulfate, and bleach products, are effective against non-enveloped pathogens and dermatophytes at the appropriate concentration and contact time.2,12-15

+Adequate sanitation cannot be accomplished by using water alone, by spraying and quickly wiping off a disinfectant, or by using a disinfectant with no detergent properties (i.e. bleach) without cleaning first.
+Alternative methods of disinfection such as ultraviolet light, steam, freezing, and air filtration systems must not be relied on as the sole means of sanitation in shelters.9,16-24